Sravankumarmarri/5219692_Marri_Sravan_Kumar/README.md

-I have finished my Git course in Simply learn platform and i have shared my certificate here.
+I have finished my Git course in Simpli learn platform and i have shared my certificate here.